Ken Andrews: Station Manager/Morning Show Co-Host

 Dave is the young one in our midst, married to Susun, and holds a bachelors degree in International Studies.
 Dave enjoys hunting, fishing, watching movies, coaching the Grand Valley Marksmen shooting team, and shooting competitive pistol with his dad (that's right- he is Ken Andrews' son).
 You can hear him weekday mornings, as well as on "Accent" at 6:30am, 2:30pm, and 5:45pm.

 Randall Allen: Mid-Day & Saturday Afternoon Host

 Randall began his radio career in 1994 and has spent all but 3 ¬Ĺ months in Christian radio--beginning at KFLR in Phoenix.
 He has also worked at stations in Globe, AZ, Glendive, MT, and Sierra Vista, AZ, as well as the original KJOL-FM.
 Randall enjoys sports (his favorite teams are the Dallas Cowboys, Denver Broncos, and --collegiately--the Arizona Wildcats), bicycling, basketball and soccer officiating, and spending time with his family.
-Randall is currently pursuing his Master's in Counseling degree through Adams State University.
+Randall is currently pursuing his Master's in Counseling degree through Colorado Christian University.
 He has been married since 1989 to his wife, Lee.
 They are raising a daughter, Rebekah, who was born in Grand Junction in 1999 and will be the next great American actress.